stevedepp/BreastCancerDetectionViaSageMakerLambda/README.md

 #

-> Open up “Introduction to Applying Machine Learning”, then “Breast Cancer Prediction” notebook.
-Then tap on “Use”.
+> Open up “Introduction to Applying Machine Learning”, then “Breast Cancer Prediction” notebook, and then tap on “Use”.

 ### 3j
 ### Amazon SageMaker